JustinLove/alchemy_tutor/notes.md

 - x master location dedicated file
 - remote lab boxes appearing in basic biomes with lots of mods

-### Flesh Biome?

 ### Grahams things
-- has load order note in description - chests
+- x has load order note in description - chests
 - x nook at alchemist
 - x camp at ne gold?
 - make safe for magic skin?

-### Alterante biomes
+### Alternate biomes
-- possibly extreme chest chance in fungal magic temple
+- long term: see if any pixel scenes fit
+- long term: see if mini labs fit

 ### Anvil of Destiny
-- can we add our scenes later so it doesn't go crazy?
+- x can we add our scenes later so it doesn't go crazy?
 Or fake the chances and fixup later?

-"OnModInit is nice of you always want to append after some other mod, and that mod uses the global scope.
-That way load order doesn't matter" - dextercd

 ### Fluid Dynamics